Bekay1211/owoBot/README.md

 ## this is a telegram bot which owoifies messages

+you may need to run a

+`$ pip install python-telegram-bot --upgrade`

 - just create a bot with BotFather and paste your API key into the TOKEN file

 - to use the bot just reply to a message with /owo